Apply for CDBG Funding

 - Name of the chief executive officer (CEO) or organization owner

-- Legal structure of the organization (e.g., corporation, partnership, proprietorship)
+- The legal structure of the organization (e.g., corporation, partnership, proprietorship)

 - Year the organization started